EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - We need to figure out the consequences of any downtime
 - We need to separate between ingestion and data access downtimes
 - Centralized and federated components also need to be viewed individually
+- We need to clarify the meaning of service desk.
+How automatic could this be?

 *Acceptance criteria:*